 - Food safety

-At the end of the training we check that you understand how to deliver safe, caring and effective care.
+At the end of the skills assessment we check that you understand how to deliver safe, caring and effective care.

 What ongoing training does Bluebird Care UK provide?

 All our staff receive regular supervision and ongoing training to enhance their existing skills and learn new ones.
 This is supplemented by routine annual refresher training.